klimprakhon/nextjs-rhf-mui/README.md

 ### 2. Number Input

-We separate the form logic from the UI rendering:
+I separate the form logic from the UI rendering:

 - NumberInput.tsx
   Uses `Controller` from `react-hook-form` to connect form state with the UI.